jorrete/django-qunit-ci/README.md

 3. Install PhantomJS (http://phantomjs.org/), a headless web browser used to run the tests.
 Either make sure the "phantomjs" executable is in your PATH or set the QUNIT_PHANTOMJS_PATH Django setting to be the full path to it.
+4. Make sure MEDIA_URL is set to some non-empty string, like "/media/".
+If this is not done, the live test server can occasionally get confused and treat requests for a test page as requests for static files.
-4. If you want screenshots taken when tests fail, set QUNIT_SCREENSHOT_DIR to the directory you want them to be saved in.
+5. If you want screenshots taken when tests fail, set QUNIT_SCREENSHOT_DIR to the directory you want them to be saved in.
-5. By default, PhantomJS listens for instructions from the nose test runner on port 9081.
+6. By default, PhantomJS listens for instructions from the nose test runner on port 9081.
 If you wish to use a different port, set QUNIT_PHANTOMJS_PORT to the desired port number.
-6. By default, messages from the test server are silently ignored.
+7. By default, messages from the test server are silently ignored.
 If you want to preserve them to aid in debugging, set QUNIT_LOG_FILE to the path of the log file to be used.